crushinblow/lithan_data_projects/README.md

-# Profssional Diploma in Data Science – Projects & Assignments
+# Professional Diploma in Data Science – Projects & Assignments

 This repository contains all projects and assignments completed as part of the course.